Little Island at Pier 55: Cancellation and revival

 Plans for the park were scrapped in September 2017 due to continuing legal disputes.
 The park also experienced cost overruns as its budget had exceeded $200 million by then.
 According to Diller, he had already invested $45 million of his foundation's money.
 On the day the project was canceled, he was scheduled to order $80 million in cement.
 After his lawyers advised him that the City Club's lawyers may request an injunction on the project, von Fürstenberg and the couple's children advised Diller to stop the project and "go where you're wanted".
 The City Club's lawyers expressed excitement over the park's cancellation.
 Among the disappointed supporters of the project were the Hudson River Park Trust, de Blasio, New York Governor Andrew Cuomo, and U.S. Senator Chuck Schumer.

-The cancellation of the park lasted only forty-three days.
+The cancellation of the park lasted forty-three days.
 On October 25, 2017, Cuomo arranged an agreement in which Pier 55 would be completed.
 Cuomo agreed to complete the remaining 30 percent of the incomplete Hudson River Park, provided that he won the 2018 New York gubernatorial election.
 Cuomo also promised the ecology of the Hudson River estuary would not be adversely affected by the construction of Pier 55.
 In exchange, the City Club's lawyers dropped their lawsuits against Pier 55.

+Completion

 Cuomo provided $50 million for the park in April 2018, but with the condition that the city raise a matching amount.
 Construction of the structure began the same month, with the construction of walkways from the Hudson River Park esplanade to the future park site.
 The new estimate for the project was $250 million.
 By that August, the pilings were being installed.
 A symbolic cornerstone was laid in December 2018.
 At this time, the first of the park's pots was delivered from upstate New York and installed at Pier 55.
 The park itself was planned to be significantly completed in 2020 and open to the public in early 2021.
-The pots were manufactured and delivered by the Fort Miller Company starting in 2018.
-The pilings upon which the pots were to be installed, could only be driven from May to November of each year.
-As a result, 164 piles were driven in 2018 and the remaining 103 piles were driven from May to July 2019.
-The subsequent construction of the landscape, concession, and programming areas required coordination between the different contractors due to limited space for staging areas.
-Several cranes were used, including one on a barge, and materials were delivered by barge.